memgraph/docs/products/memgraph/v1.2.0/database_functionalities/query_modules/built-in-query-modules.md

-## Use Query Modules Provided by Memgraph?
+## How to use query modules provided by Memgraph

 Memgraph Community edition comes with a set of Python query modules based on the [NetworkX](https://networkx.github.io/) library of algorithms.
 The modules